 In the state of Maine, filing a wrongful death suit is much like filing a personal injury suit.
 The only difference is that the wrongful death suit will have to be brought forth by someone other than the victim.
 The process is generally the same, however, so it’s a good idea to have a wrongful death attorney at your side.

 Your main argument must demonstrate that the defendant was negligent and responsible for the wrongful death.
 This happens in three basic parts.
 First, you must prove that the defendant had a duty of care towards the deceased.
 In the landlord’s case, it had to be proven that he had a duty to provide a safe environment.
 Another example would be proving that a driver had a duty to be careful, if a car accident caused the death.

 After you’ve established that the defendant owed a duty of care to the deceased, you must prove that they breached that duty.
 This is where you must prove active negligence on their part, typically by showing how they violated the law.
 Negligence alone isn’t enough to make your case, though.
 The final step is demonstrating causation.
 You must show that the defendant’s negligence directly lead to the death of the victim.
 That means there can’t be any other plausible cause for the death.

 Maine Wrongful Death Attorney

 If you’re looking for a wrongful death attorney in Maine to help with your case, give Lowry Law a call.
 We don’t want you to have to settle for less than you deserve, as did the unfortunate families of the forest fire victims.
 With our experience and resources, we can fight for you and your family.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.